celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 ## Objective

-The Announce protocol objective is to allow all [NearlyElectedValidator] to maintain an updated table of `validator -> eNodeURL` for all other [NearlyElectedValidator], while somewhat concealing these values from the rest of the nodes in the network, and also avoiding an unnecessary high message traffic to achieve it.
+The Announce protocol objective is to allow all [NearlyElectedValidator] to maintain an updated table of `validatorAddress -> eNodeURL` for all other [NearlyElectedValidator], while somewhat concealing these values from the rest of the nodes in the network, and also avoiding an unnecessary high message traffic to achieve it.
 [NearlyElectedValidator] nodes can use the information from this table to open direct connections between themselves, speeding up the consensus phase.

 To ensure that validator [eNodeURL] tables don't get stale, each validator's [eNodeURL] is paired with a version number.
 [NearlyElectedValidator] nodes should ignore [eNodeURL] entries with values from versions older than one currently in their table.
 The current convention used is that versions are unix timestamps from the moment of the update.

-As part of the protocol's design, a [NearlyElectedValidator] can advertise different [eNodeURL] values for different destinations, allowing for multi-proxy implementations of the protocol.
-That being said, the announce protocol itself is agnostic to the concept of proxies, it cares only for the sharing of `<validator address, validator eNodeUrl>` tuples.
+As part of the protocol's design, a [NearlyElectedValidator] can advertise different [eNodeURL] values for different destinations.
+This is important since validators can live behind multiple proxies and thus have more than one [eNodeURL].
+That being said, the announce protocol itself is agnostic to the concept of proxies, it cares only for the sharing of `<validator address, validator eNodeUrl>` mapping tuples.
 It is the proxy implementation's responsibility to ensure the correct behavior of this specification.

 ### Concealing eNodeURL values

-It is important to ensure that [eNodeURL] values can't be read by nodes that are not in the [NearlyElectedValidator] set.
+It is important to ensure that validator [eNodeURL] values can't be discovered by nodes that are not in the [NearlyElectedValidator] set.
 To achieve this, they are shared in one of two ways:

 * Sent through a direct p2p connection from one [NearlyElectedValidator] to another ( [enodeCertificateMsg] )
 * Gossipped through the network, but encrypted with the public key of the recipient [NearlyElectedValidator] ( [queryEnodeMsg] )